Awareness Months

 What is SAM?

-At UNC, stalking is defined as a "course of conduct . . . directed at a specific person that would cause a reasonable person . . . to fear for their safety or the safety of others or suffer substantial emotional distress."
+UNC defines stalking as, "when an individual engages in a course of conduct directed at a specific person under circumstances that would cause a reasonable person in similar circumstances and with similar identities to fear for the person’s safety or the safety of others or to experience Substantial Emotional Distress."

 Stalking behaviors can include: